Woody Woodpecker & The Avant-Garde

 This exhibition is co-organized by LMU's School of Film and Television, College of Communication and Fine Arts, and Laband Art Gallery with generous cooperation from Universal Studios.

-Gallery Talk with Curator Tom Klein and Opening Reception
+Gallery Walkthrough with Curator Tom Klein and Opening Reception

 January 21 - March 19, 2017